 Annual regulatory fees are mandated by Congress, pursuant to Section 9 of the Communications Act of 1934, as amended.
 Section 9 requires the Commission to collect regulatory fees to recover the regulatory costs associated with the its enforcement, policy and rulemaking, user information, and international activities.

-Assessment and Collection of Regulatory Fees for Fiscal Year 2020
+FCC Adopts Assessment and Collection of FY2021 Regulatory Fees

 - Cable, IPTV, and Direct Broadcast Services